 - Start by watching this incredible, inspiring video (3.59 min) from the The University of Wollongong’s PetaJakata project.
 It shows innovative ways of combining social media and geospatial data to save lives.

 - Now read why GIS Mapping Technology is a Powerful Tool for Humanitarian Aid

 - Geospatial data is fundamental to Australia’s economic future.
-Check out this very short article about how GeoScience Australia is mapping the mineral potential of our continent - a world first!
+Check out this article about how GeoScience Australia is mapping the mineral potential of our continent - a world first.

 Learn more: Searching for spatial data